TheAcolyteLab/AuraTune/README.md

 # 🎧 AuraTune: Music Therapy Effectiveness Predictor

-AuraTune is a machine learning-powered web app that predicts whether music is likely to be an effective therapeutic tool for a user, based on their listening habits and mental health background.
+AuraTune is a machine learning-powered web app that predicts whether music is likely to be an effective therapeutic tool for a user, based on their listening habits and limited mental health background.

 Built using:
 - Logistic Regression